Click here to purchase a "Remember The Removal" T-shirt!

 Remember the Removal is an annual bicycle ride commemorating the forced removal of the Cherokee Nation from its homelands during the winter of 1838-39.
 This tour allows Cherokee people the opportunity to travel along the Trail of Tears where their ancestors traveled.
-The Cherokee Nation sponsors a team of young Cherokee citizens living in Cherokee Nation and will meet up with a team representing the Eastern Band of Cherokee Indians near New Echota, Ga.
+The Cherokee Nation sponsors a team of young Cherokee citizens to meet up with a team representing the Eastern Band of Cherokee Indians near New Echota, Ga.
+The groups will ride the Northern Removal Trail.
 Along the way, the group will explore and participate in activities that link the riders to the experiences their Cherokee ancestors had at the time of the removal.
-The ride will culminate with an exciting homecoming event as the team arrives in Tahlequah, Oklahoma, the capitol of the Cherokee Nation, after approximately 950 miles of riding spread over a three-week period.
+The tour will culminate with an exciting homecoming event as the team arrives in Tahlequah, Oklahoma, the capitol of the Cherokee Nation, after approximately 950 miles of riding spread over a three-week period.
+This program has one of the largest media impact of any program in Cherokee Nation, which highlights and educates the reason Cherokee Nation is in Oklahoma today.